 IRS Scrutiny of Buy-Sell Valuations

-- It is not a bona fide business arrangement
+- It is a bona fide business arrangement.

-- It is a device to transfer property for less than full and adequate consideration
+- It is not a device to transfer property to the decedent’s family for less than full and adequate consideration.

-- Its terms are not comparable to similar arm’s-length arrangements
+- Its terms are comparable to similar arrangements entered into by persons in an arm’s-length transaction.

 Funding the Buyout